Śrīmathē śatakōpāya namaḥ

 Vishwananda was initiated into Srivaishnavam by grandfather of present Sri Veda vyaasa bhatt swamy who is 37th descendant of Sri Kuresh , a close disciple of Sri Ramanuja.

 Devotees from koyil.org are aware that there is a Veda Vyaasa Bhatt Swamy in the line of Kuresha or Kūratāḻvān, as he is known in the Tamil land.
 He is an Āchārya living in Śrīraṅgam as a householder.
-Devotees are currently checking the claim with this family.
+However, devotees from that area couldn’t confirm whether the claim is correct.

 Summing up, the quoted website does not state that Vishwananda is a Śrī Vaiṣṇava Āchārya.
-Evidence that he has indeed been initiated at some point has recently be uncovered, but is still to be checked.
+Evidence that he has indeed been initiated at some point has recently been uncovered, but could not be cofirmed.

 Adiyēn Mādhava Rāmānuja Dāsan